zenaton-samples/hubspot-contacts-sync/README.md

 Running the Agent on Heroku is the quickier way to get started.
 Make sure you have an account on [Heroku](https://www.heroku.com/) before continuing.

 Click the following button to deploy this project on Heroku.
-You will be prompted for your Zenaton credentials and a Sendgrid API key (optional).
+You will be prompted for your Zenaton credentials and your Hubspot integration ID.
 Make sure to fill-in them correctly and click "Deploy".

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)